 A research team led by Prof. ZHANG Shihua from the Academy of Mathematics and Systems Science has proposed a new computational tool, STAGATE, to decipher tissue substructures from spatial resolved transcriptomics.
 The model uses artificial intelligence technology to integrate spatial location information and gene expression profile of spatial spots.
 In this algorithm, a graph attention autoencoder is introduced, with a graph attention mechanism in the middle hidden layer, which can learn the heterogeneous similarities between neighboring spots adaptively.

-A research group led by Prof. CHEN Liang at the Ningbo Institute of Materials Technology and Engineering of the Chinese Academy of Sciences has designed a high-entropy electrocatalyst that achieves efficient production of hydrogen and valuable glycerol chemicals.
+A research team at the Ningbo Institute of Materials Technology and Engineering of the Chinese Academy of Sciences has developed a novel degradable silicone-hydrogel coating, delivering impressive synergistic anti-biofouling performance for marine applications.

 86-10-68597521 (day)